Gauriganj railway station

 Gauriganj railway station is a railway station in Amethi district, Uttar Pradesh.
 Its code is GNG.
 It serves Amethi District headquarter Gauriganj town.
 The station consists of two platforms, newly constructed station and being electrified the rail line.
-The platforms are partially sheltered and has facilities including wifi, chair seating, drinking water, parking, and toilet.
+The platforms are partially sheltered and has facilities including wifi, chair seating, drinking water, parking, and a toilet.

 Trains

 Some of the trains that runs from Gauriganj are :